calmm-js/partial.lenses/README.md

 ##### <a id="L-collect"></a> [≡](#contents) [▶](https://calmm-js.github.io/partial.lenses/#L-collect) [`L.collect(traversal, maybeData) ~> [...values]`](#L-collect "L.collect: PTraversal s a -> Maybe s -> [a]")

-`L.collect` returns an array of the defined elements focused on by the given traversal or lens from a data structure.
+`L.collect` returns an array of the non-`undefined` elements focused on by the given traversal or lens from a data structure.

 For example: